dm03514/blog/distributed-tracing/org-impact-of-distributed-tracing/README.md

 SHOWS A DISPARATE STORE

 ### Mental Models
+Without a true representation of the system engineers are forced to establish their own mental models.
+Engineers with better mental models end up being disproportionately effective at system understanding then engineers with poorer mental models.
+This often manifests as a strict dependency on these experienced engineers during incidents or reviews each, respectively, Resulting in centralized knowledge and long feedback loops. (shown on the left of the image below).

 <p align="center">
   <img src="static/software_mental_model_vs_tracing_system_view.png">
 </p>

+Distributed Tracing, on the other hand, provides an up to date representation of the system.
+It is a high fidelity representation of the system and allows for a base system understanding.

 ### System/Client Directory
 If you're updating a client dependency and want to see all the clients of that how do you do it?
 Grep Github? hope and pray? backwards compatibility?